wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-powershell-script.md

 * Try running a test workload on the cluster.
 For an example, see the HPC Pack [getting started guide](https://technet.microsoft.com/zh-cn/library/jj884144).

-* For a tutorial that uses the script to create a cluster and run an HPC workload, see [Get started with an HPC Pack cluster in Azure to run Excel and SOA workloads](/documentation/articles/virtual-machines-excel-cluster-hpcpac) or [Run NAMD with Microsoft HPC Pack on Linux compute nodes in Azure](/documentation/articles/virtual-machines-linux-cluster-hpcpack-namd).
+* For tutorials that use the script to create a cluster and run an HPC workload, see [Get started with an HPC Pack cluster in Azure to run Excel and SOA workloads](/documentation/articles/virtual-machines-excel-cluster-hpcpac), [Run NAMD with Microsoft HPC Pack on Linux compute nodes in Azure](/documentation/articles/virtual-machines-linux-cluster-hpcpack-namd), or [Run OpenFOAM with Microsoft HPC Pack on Linux compute nodes in Azure](/documentation/articles/virtual-machines-linux-cluster-hpcpack-openfoam).

 * Try HPC Pack's tools to start, stop, add, and remove compute nodes from a cluster you create.
 See [Manage compute nodes in an HPC Pack cluster in Azure](/documentation/articles/virtual-machines-hpcpack-cluster-node-manage)